2noob2hak/Algoprog-Semester-1/Algoprog-Semester-1-EXTRA-CLASS-Before-Mid-Exam/README.md

 # Algoprog-Semester-1-EXTRA-CLASS-Before-Mid-Exam
-solutions to all problems(a and b).
+solutions to problem a and b.